-You will build your skills as a pilot, starting with short flights constrained within the aerodrome training area and circuit area right through to the commercial pilot licence level.
-You will conduct long-distance flights, visiting multiple aerodromes in regional and outback Australia.
+You will build your skills as a pilot, starting with short flights constrained within the aerodrome training area and circuit area right through to commercial pilot licence level.
+You will conduct long distance flights, visiting multiple aerodromes in regional and outback Australia.
 You will be required to attend a flight training provider approved by the Head of Course in order to complete this course.

 You will develop your critical reflection and self-analysis skills as well as analytic, communication and presentation skills.
 During your study, you will gain the aeronautical experience required to apply for a Recreational Pilot Licence, Private Pilot Licence, Command Instrument Rating, and Commercial Pilot Licence.

-To enrol in the Graduate Diploma of Aviation (Flight Operations) you must have successfully completed Term 1 of the first year of the Bachelor of Aviation (Flight Operations) or Associate Degree of Aviation (Flight Operations), passed a Class 1 Aviation Medical, hold an Australian Security Identification Card and have the approval of the Head of Course.
-In order to gain both aeronautical knowledge and aeronautical experience, you must study the Graduate Diploma of Aviation and the Bachelor of Aviation or Associate Degree of Aviation concurrently.
+To enrol in the Graduate Diploma of Aviation you must have successfully completed Term 1 of the first year of the Bachelor of Aviation (Flight Operations) or Associate Degree of Aviation (Flight Operations), passed a Class 1 Aviation Medical, hold an Australian Security Identification Card, have the approval of the Head of Course and meet the Civil Aviation Safety Authority’s (CASA’s) requirements to hold a Student Pilot Licence.
+In order to gain both the aeronautical knowledge and aeronautical experience you must study the Graduate Diploma of Aviation and the Bachelor of Aviation or Associate Degree of Aviation concurrently.
 When you graduate from the Graduate Diploma of Aviation you would normally hold a Commercial Pilot Licence (CPL) and a Command Instrument Rating (CIR).

 This course prepares you for aviation careers in the air transportation industry as a commercial pilot.
 When you graduate with the Graduate Diploma of Aviation (Flight Operations) you will meet the aeronautical experience requirements for careers as a commercial pilot in the air transportation industry.
 When studied in conjunction with CQUniversity’s Bachelor of Aviation (Flight Operations) or Associate Degree of Aviation (Flight Operations) you would normally be legally qualified to work as a commercial pilot and have access to aviation careers in the air transportation industry, or a cadetship/traineeship offered by some airlines.
 You may also be eligible to apply for the Australian Defence Force which recruits potential pilots for all services.
 With additional flight training you can explore opportunities in general aviation such as; flight instructing; tourism operations, and agricultural operations such as mustering and crop spraying.